SaumikDana/IPARS_PhD/README.md

 divide.df invokes the METIS library to divide elements among processes as an option

-memman1.dc invokes a routine which help in visualization in the two-grid framework
+memman1.dc invokes a routine which help in visualization in the two-grid framework using the C/Fortran name mangling framework

+memman2.dc invokes three routines which work to create grid-to-grid projection operators and transfer data from one grid to the other using the C/Fortran name mangling framework